jtuhtan/RAPID/README.md

 # BDS, Fish Backpacks and RAPID Code Repository, Tutorials and Example Data
-Sensor data post-processing scripts from RAPID (Robust Autonomous Pressure and Inertial Devices).

-Current code supports three types of sensors: RAPID, EU FITHydro Barotrauma Detection System (BDS) and fish backpacks for the reduction of live fish testing through science and technology (RETERO).
+Current code supports three types of sensors: Robust Autonomous Pressure and Inertial Devices (RAPID), EU H2020 FITHydro Barotrauma Detection System (BDS) and Fish Backpacks for the reduction of live fish testing through science and technology (RETERO).

 This repository includes open-source code, tutorials and example data for sensor data post-processing.
 The user guides for the sensor hardware are located here: